hashicorp/packer/website/source/docs/provisioners/chef-solo.html.markdown

 The reference of available configuration options is listed below.
 No configuration is actually required, but at least `run_list` is recommended.

+* `config_template` (string) - Path to a template that will be used for the Chef configuration file.
+By default Packer only sets configuration it needs to match the settings set in the provisioner configuration.
+If you need to set configurations that the Packer provisioner doesn't support, then you should use a custom configuration template.
+See the dedicated "Chef Configuration" section below for more details.

 * `cookbook_paths` (array of strings) - This is an array of paths to "cookbooks" directories on your local filesystem.
 These will be uploaded to the remote machine in the directory specified by the `staging_directory`.